36den/minimal_object_notation/README.md

 # Minimal Object Notation

-A Rust crate for working with `miniON`s.
+A Rust crate for reading and writing minimimal object notation.

 ## Introduction